 Some English majors go on to establish careers in the publishing world as editors, publicists, and writers.
-Rider English majors have achieved employment at major publishing houses as well as at newspapers and magazines in positions traditionally thought of as requiring a major in journalism.
-For example, our graduates have worked for Penguin-Putnam; Farrar, Strauss, and Giroux; Witter Publishing; Saunders Publishing; Packet Publications; Creative-Classroom Magazine; and Seventeen Magazine.
-Students interested in publishing are at a particular advantage in Lawrenceville because they are within a one hour train ride of New York City, a publishing center of the world.
+Rider English majors have achieved employment at major publishing houses as well as at newspapers and magazines.
+For example, our graduates have worked for HarperCollins, Penguin Random House, Taylor & Francis, Springer Nature, Witter Publishing, Saunders Publishing, Packet Publications, Creative Classroom Magazine, Seventeen Magazine, and Farrar, Strauss, and Giroux.
+Students interested in publishing are at a particular advantage in Lawrenceville because they are within a one-hour train ride of New York City, the publishing center of the world.
 Rider is also only minutes away from the “Route 1 Corridor,” where there are many opportunities in the publishing departments of corporations, foundations, publicity firms, and advertising agencies.

 New Jersey requires teachers to have a double major in education and a liberal arts or science subject.
 Many students find English the ideal match for the education major, since the English program provides superb preparation for both elementary and secondary school classrooms, where reading, critical analysis, and writing skills are essential.